allen880117/NCTU-compiler-f19-hw3/hw4/README.md

 ### Variable Declaration and Reference

 - In an array declaration, the index of the lower bound must be smaller than that of the upper bound.
-Both of the indices must be greater than or equal to zero.
+Both of the indices must be greater than or equal to zero; actually, a non-conforming input was already blocked according to the syntactic definition.

+- If there is an error in the array declaration, further checking is unnecessary when visiting the Variable Reference Node which is a reference to that array.

-- Each index of array references must be an integer.
+- Each index of an array reference must be of the integer type.
+Further checking regarding the array reference is unnecessary if an incorrect index was found within the array reference.
+The order of index checking is from left to right.
 Bound checking is not performed at compile time as in C language.

 - An over array subscript is not allowed, that is, the number of indices of an array reference cannot be greater than the number of dimensions in the declaration.